xamarin/ExposureNotification.Sample/README.md

 ## Server

 A sample backend to handle diagnosis submissions.
-This sample consists of Azure functions, a EF Core compatible database, Azure Blob Storage, and Azure Key Vault.
+This sample consists of Azure Functions, a EF Core Compatible Database, Azure Blob Storage, and Azure Key Vault.
 You can read more about the [Server Architecture and Configuration in the Wiki] (https://github.com/xamarin/xamarin.exposurenotification/wiki/Server-Architecture-&-Configuration)

-## Requirements

-The server requires a few things:

-* **Azure Functions**
-  This is the core processing logic.
-* **Blob Storage**
-  This is to store the signed batch files.
-* **SQL Server**
-  This is to store the temporary keys until they are batched.
-* **KeyVault** _(optional)_
-  This can be used to store any secrets to keep them out of the portal.

-## Functions

-App functions:

-* `/api/selfdiagnosis`
-  Submit a diagnosis from the app.

-Management functions:

-* `/api/manage/start-batch`
-  Start the batch job on demand. _The `CreateBatchesTimed` job does run periodically._
-* `/api/manage/diagnosis-uids`
-  Add/remove diagnosis UIDs from the health provider.
-* `CreateBatchesTimed`
-  A timed job that runs every 6 hours to create batch files.

-Development functions:

-* `/api/dev/dummy-keys`
-  A development-only function to populate the database with fake self-diagnosis submissions.

 # Contributing